Bird Poop:The Quirky way of Minting Money

 Even today, hundreds of laborers engage tirelessly to collect these pungent droppings into sacks, without any protective gear.

-Sustainability of Guano is one of the main cause of concerns in the present era, where ecological conservation is put on the back burner for material gains.
+The sustainability of Guano is one of the main causes of concern in the present era, where ecological conservation is put on the back burner for material gains.
 With over-exploitation, the world could lose these birds soon.

 Let us hope that the world will act before it’s too late to revive the magnificent creature.